MicrosoftDocs/win32-pr.it-it/desktop-src/WMP/pausebutton.md

 ## <a name="remarks"></a>Commenti

-Per eseguire l'override di tutte le proprietà di questo **pulsante** , è possibile specificarle in modo esplicito.
+È possibile eseguire **l'override di** tutte le proprietà di questo pulsante specificandole in modo esplicito.

 ## <a name="requirements"></a>Requisiti